-Field name Field description Code values Value Unique number given to each combination of the values in the thematic input layers (protected areas, topographic features, tenure, forest type, catchment scale land use, urban boundaries stock routes and agricultural commodity mapping units) Integer, range: 1 to 139,399 or 1 to 148,054 LUV8N ALUM code as a three-digit integer.
-First digit is primary code, second digit is secondary code, and third digit is tertiary code.
-Integer numeric value.
-Range: 100 to 663 Count Count of the number of raster cells in each class of Value Integer count

-Field name Field description Code values TERTV8 ALUM tertiary code description as a string.
-Examples: 1.1.1 Strict nature reserves 6.6.3 Estuary/coastal waters - intensive use Text SECV8 ALUM secondary code description as a string.
+Field name Field description Code values Value Unique number given to each combination of the values in the thematic input layers (protected areas, topographic features, tenure, forest type, catchment scale land use, urban boundaries stock routes and agricultural commodity mapping units).
+Integer, range: 1 to 10,000 LUV8N ALUM code as a three-digit integer.
+First digit is primary code, second digit is secondary code, and third digit is tertiary code. $\bf a$ Integer, range: 111 to 663 Count Count of the number of raster cells in each class of Value.
+Integer count TERTV8 TV8 ALUM tertiary code description.
+Examples: 1.1.1 Strict nature reserves 6.6.3 Estuary/coastal waters - intensive use SECV8 ALUM secondary code description.
 See Table A1.2 for list.
-Text PRIMV8 ALUM primary code description as a string.
+Text PRIMV8 ALUM primary code description.
 See Table A1.1 for list.
-Text CL18N Simplified 18-class land use classification Integer numeric value.
-Range: 0 to 18 CL18 Description of the simplified 18-class land use classification.
+Text SIMPN Simplified land use classification code. a Integer, range: 1 to 19 SIMP Description of the simplified land use classification code.
 See Table A1.3 for list.
 Text PA Protected area code.
-Integer numeric value.
-Range: 11 to 70 PA_DESC Description of the protected area code consisting of IUCN classification and description.
+Integer, range: 0 to 70 PA_DESC Description of the protected area code consisting of IUCN classification and description.
 See Table A2.1 for descriptions and meanings.
-Text ТОРО Topographic feature code Integer numeric value.
-Range: 0 to 144 TOPO_DESC Description of the topographic feature code.
+Text ТОРО Topographic feature code.
+Integer, range: 0 to 144 TOPO_DESC Description of the topographic feature code.
 See Table A2.2 for descriptions and meanings.
-Text TEN Land tenure code Integer numeric value.
-Range: 0 to 2302 TEN_DESC Description of tenure code.
-See Table A2.3 for descriptions and meanings Text FOR Forest type code Integer numeric value.
-Range: 0 to 9 FOR_DESC Description of forest type code.
+Text TEN Land tenure code.
+Integer, range: 0 to 2302 TEN_DESC Description of tenure code.
+See Table A2.3 for descriptions and meanings Text FOR Forest type code.
+Integer, range: 0 to 9 FOR_DESC Description of forest type code.
 See Table A2.4 for descriptions and meanings.
-Text CLUM Catchment scale land use code as a three-digit integer for the ALUM code.
-Integer numeric value.
-Range: 111 to 663 CLUM_DESC Description of catchment scale land use ALUM tertiary code and description as a string.
+Text CLUM Catchment scale land use code as a three-digit integer for the ALUM code. $\!a$ Integer, range: 110 to 663 CLUM_DESC Description of catchment scale land use ALUM tertiary code and description.
 Text CLUM_CUR The year of mapping (currency) of the CLUM dataset for the pixel.
-Integer numeric value.
-Range 2003 to 2017 or 2018 URBAN Urban boundaries code Integer numeric value.
-Range: 0 to 3 URBAN_DESC Description of urban constraint code.
+Integer, range 2003 to 2013 or 2018; 2008 to 2023 URBAN Urban boundaries code.
+Integer, range: 0 to 3 URBAN_DESC Description of urban constraint code.
 See Table A2.5 for descriptions and meanings.
-Text SR Stock routes and minimal use code Integer numeric value.
-Range: 1 to 7 SR_DESC Description of stock routes and minimal use code.
+Text SR Stock routes and minimal use code. a Integer, range: 1 to 7 SR_DESC Description of stock routes and minimal use code.
 See Table A2.6 for descriptions and meaning.
-Text IRGN Irrigation status code for agricultural commodity mapping unit Integer numeric value 0 or 1.
-IRGN_DESC Description of irrigation status code Text AGMAPU Agricultural commodity mapping unit code output from SPREAD II and mapping of grazing outside SPREAD II Integer numeric value.
-Range: 0 to 25 AGMAPU_DESC Description of agricultural commodity mapping unit codes.
+Text IRGN Irrigation status code for agricultural commodity mapping unit.
+Integer: 0 or 1 IRGN_DESC Description of irrigation status code.
+Text AGMAPU Agricultural commodity mapping unit code output from SPREAD II and mapping of grazing outside SPREAD II.
+Integer, range: 0 to 25 AGMAPU_DESC Description of agricultural commodity mapping unit codes.
 See Table A2.8 for descriptions.
-Text JURIS Abbreviation of State or Territory jurisdiction Text
+Text JURIS Abbreviation of State or Territory jurisdiction.
+Text a The first integer is 0 for No data/offshore.

-Note: All ALUM codes refer to the Australian Land Use and Management Classification, version 8.
+Note: 'YY' denotes the year; '11' for 2010-11, '16' for 2015-16 and '21' for 2020-21.
+All ALUM codes refer to the Australian Land Use and Management Classification, version 8.
 IUCN is the International Union for the Conservation of Nature.